gdegeneve/Awake/README.md

 ## Installation

+* Download the latest <a href="https://github.com/gdegeneve/Awake/releases">release</a>
+* Put the executable somewhere, where you like to keep it
-Download the latest release put it somewhere, start it and make your selections.
+* Start it and make your selections.

 ### Latest Feature